 Not sure how to wear velvet?
 Think it’s too glitzy for you?
 Think again, because this suave and swanky fabric is too good to keep under lock and key.
-But to look good in velvet means wearing it right.
-Here’s how to look super sharp in this most luxurious of fabrics.
+But looking good in velvet means wearing it right.
+Here’s how to look super sharp in this luxurious fabric.

 Choose real velvet

 Real velvet, woven from silk or cotton, is the only choice for gents with style.
-It oozes quality and authenticity and as long as you look after it, will keep you looking great for years.
+It oozes quality and authenticity and, as long as you look after it, has a timeless quality that will look great for years.

-Velvet looks best when you choose one smart, tailored piece worn with contrasting fabrics.
+Velvet looks best when you choose one smart, tailored piece to wear with contrasting fabrics.
 Opt for a velvet jacket, or perhaps a matching jacket and waistcoat set, to complement your formal dress trousers.

 For a dressed down look, pair your jacket with a plain t-shirt, simple silk scarf, dark trousers and a pair of Chelsea boots.

 Grey Fox Blog’s David also thinks casual velvet works well.
-He suggests you wear your velvet jacket with a denim shirt for a shabby chic outfit that still oozes style.
-For more formal wear, he suggests you team velvet with a roll neck sweater for a jazzy, shirtless look.
+He suggests wearing your velvet jacket with a denim shirt for a shabby chic outfit that still oozes style.
+For more formal wear, he suggests teaming velvet with a roll neck sweater for a jazzy, shirtless look.

 Velvet collared coats were first made popular by the 6th Earl of Chesterfield in the 1840s, but the look is still on point now, adding a suave touch of James Bond elegance.

-The velvet bow tie might have been part of the fashion horror show that was the 1970s, but they’re a different animal now.
-According to Daniel Dykes at Fashionising, they’ve come on leaps and bounds are now more wearable than ever.
-The Urban Gent agrees, urging that: “If you have any black tie events coming up, you should try wearing a velvet bow-tie”.
+The velvet bow tie might have been part of the fashion horror show that was the 1970s, but it’s a different animal now.
+They’ve come on leaps and bounds, and are more wearable than ever.
+The Urban Gent agrees, urging that: “If you have any black tie events coming up, you should try wearing a velvet bow-tie.”

-A pocket square also works well as a first foray into velvet wearing.
-As Michael at Michael 84 remarks, a tie and pocket square “add a little bit of elegance or colour which could set you apart from everyone else”.
+A pocket square also works well as a first foray into velvet.
+As Michael at Michael 84 remarks, a tie and pocket square “add a little bit of elegance or colour which could set you apart from everyone else.”
 Paired with a plain black jacket for evening wear, it will give your look a very sophisticated lift.

 It’s worth noting that velvet shoes need regular brushing to keep the nap clean and smart and they don’t take too well to rain.
-But, says Daniel at Fashionising, teamed with a velvet jacket or trousers, they look louche in the most appealing sort of way!
+But, teamed with a velvet jacket or trousers, they look louche in the most appealing sort of way!

 Have you successfully incorporated velvet into your wardrobe?
 We’d love to hear your styling tips, so do get in touch via our Facebook page.